screenagerbe/snippets/README.md

-# snippets
+# Snippets
-different code snippets
+this repo contains all kinds of different code snippets I use in different projects